Digital Tours and Programs

 The Dachau Concentration Camp Memorial Site offers schools and private groups several options for virtual guided tours of the site of the ex-concentration camp.
 You can book a 90-minute-long guided tour with one of our guides.
 You will be connected online with your guide, who will be showing you the Memorial Site and providing you with the relevant information.
 Participants will be able to communicate directly with the guide from their laptop/mobile phone.

 Online seminars are also available: they include a preparation exercise before the online guided tour and an open discussion at the end.
 The minimum age to take part in any pedagogical activity organized by the Memorial Site is 13.
-Please fill in the booking form or send us an email to book an online tour or seminar with us.
+Please send us an email to book an online tour or seminar with us.

 Live Online Guided Tours on Facebook